-Understanding and reducing the environmental impact of our business and our products and looking towards circularity are ongoing priorities for Kennedy.
+Understanding and reducing the environmental impact of our business and our products are key priorities for Kennedy.
 Whilst we understand the need for urgency, we also need absolute certainty that the alternative products and processes we adopt are truly less impactful on our environment.
-This is an evolving process that Kennedy are fully committed to as it is essential in our strive to deliver high-quality, durable products that offer an educational value to thousands of children every month.
+This is an evolving process that Kennedy are fully committed to, as it is essential in our mission to deliver high-quality, durable products that offer an educational value to thousands of children every month.
 Please read on to learn about the progress we’ve made so far and our aims for the future.

 Paper and Cardboard